City employment and skills recovery plan 2021 to 2023

 - support economic recovery, increase productivity and close skills gaps

-The Adult Learning and Skills Partnership (ALSP) will oversee delivery of the plan and regular reports will be provided to council committees.
+The Adult Learning and Skills Partnership (ALSP) will oversee the delivery of the plan and regular reports will be provided to council committees.

 Read or download the recovery plan